ocornut/imgui/examples/README.txt

 Binaries of some of those demos are available at http://www.miracleworld.net/imgui/binaries

 TL;DR;
- Refer to 'opengl_example' (not 'opengl3_example') to understand how the library is setup.
+ Refer to 'opengl_example' to understand how the library is setup, because it is the simplest one.
  Copy the imgui_impl_xxx.cpp/.h files you need if you are using one of provided rendering/IO backends.
  If using different or your own backend, copy opengl_example/imgui_impl_opengl.cpp/.h to get started.